Did you know in certain circumstances your goods and possessions (known as assets) can be passed to the Queen?

 To avoid your own estate becoming the property of the Queen, you need to make sure you have made provision upon your death, and you can do this by making a will.
 This will safeguard your private possessions and property, and ensure that your assets are distributed according to your wishes.

-For further information please do not hesitate to contact Helen Thompson on 0844 391 5851.
+For further information please do not hesitate to contact our Dispute Resolution team on 01625 475 7676.